My flesh is the bottle to a lightening bolt that I have on loan. Writing keeps it from escaping.

 My oldest brother Cliff took me to bike races, skateboard competitions, the movies, and art shows.
 My middle brother Pete introduced me to RUN DMC performing on PBS.
 He put Richard Wright’s Native Son in my hand and told me to read it, “Its a classic,” he said.
 I didn’t know what that meant, but it was the same word that the TV used to describe Disney movies.
 Reading Son was the first time that I thought about writing.
 I don’t write protest novels, but I used to write anti-… poems.
 Yes.
 Every year, Pete and Moms took me to The Winter Park Art Festival.
 When I was in the 3rd grade I did a watercolor painting of a fat clown high diving into a glass of water.
 My art teacher submitted it to a state competition and it was hung at The Festival.
 I used to draw cartoons and comics as a child.
 I used to think complaining connected you to humans.
 My first skateboard was a Sims.
 I like Florescent Black (yes, and the album).
 Ray Barbee made skateboarding look like break dancing.

 I live in Tokyo, Japan with my wife, Haruki and our four-year-old daughter, Kantra.
 Those aren’t their real names, but their fake names have lives too, so does Tabias.
-At a job interview, when asked about living abroad, I said it was like people walking through my mind like a museum.

 I got here a week before the 3-11-2011 earthquake.
 Haruki and I were supposed to get married that day.
 We got married three days later.
 Marriage is difficult.
 “If we were the same nationality, it would still be hard, but we’re from completely different cultures.
 It’s complicated,” we both agree.